blackfisk-tech/vstx-data-table/README.md

  - Config change call backs for data-configuration persistance
  - Pagination
  - Data-Totals by Page & by Total All Data
- - In-Data filtering
+ - In-Data filtering with deep scans of complex objects
  - Callback requerying filtering data to provide a new data-set
  - Hidden Columns
- - Support for data-sets with over 5k records
+ - Support for data-sets with over 25k records
- - Client-size exporting of data in CSV
+ - Client-size exporting of data in CSV & Excel

 ## Roadmap
  - Abstract the CSS layer to make is support any css framework